Welcome to Collinwood

-Welcome to Collinwood is a 2002 American caper comedy film written and directed by Anthony and Joe Russo and starring William H. Macy, Isaiah Washington, Sam Rockwell, Michael Jeter, Luis Guzmán, Patricia Clarkson, Andrew Davoli, George Clooney, Jennifer Esposito, and Gabrielle Union.
+Welcome to Collinwood is a 2002 American caper comedy film written and directed by Anthony and Joe Russo and starring William H. Macy, Isaiah Washington, Sam Rockwell, Michael Jeter (in his last film to be released during his lifetime), Luis Guzmán, Patricia Clarkson, Andrew Davoli, George Clooney, Jennifer Esposito, and Gabrielle Union.
 It is a remake of the Oscar-nominated 1958 Italian film Big Deal on Madonna Street (I soliti ignoti) by Mario Monicelli.
 The screenplay concerns a group of small-time thieves and misfits from the Collinwood neighborhood of Cleveland, who attempt to carry out a major theft from a jeweller's apartment safe.

 Plot

 Cosimo is arrested when he and Toto try to steal a car.
 In prison, he meets an old man who mentions a “Bellini” - a perfect heist - that he could not carry out because of a life sentence.
 Cosimo asks his girlfriend Rosalind to find someone willing to do prison time in exchange for money so that he can walk free and pull off the heist.
 Rosalind and Toto ask misfits Basil, Leon, Riley, who babysits his infant son while needing $1,000 to pay his own wife's jail fine, and Pero "Pepe" Mahalovic, a boxer who agrees to confess to Cosimo's crime for $16,000 but ends up being jailed alongside him.
 While inside, Pero gets Cosimo to say what the Bellini is before revealing that his own sentence was suspended, leaving Cosimo still in jail.
 Returning home, Pero is met by Rosalind and the other four demanding a refund.
 Pero says he used the $16,000 to pay off debts but will share the Bellini details.
 The six then decide to carry out the heist themselves.

 The Bellini concerns a brick building on Chester converted from a flour factory into apartments and a jewelry store.
 The old man worked on the conversion and created a false wall between one apartment and the room with the jewelry store safe.
 Riley steals a video camera from a street market in order to get the combination by filming the jeweller opening the safe.
 After filming fails they hire Jerzy, a safecracker who uses a wheelchair, to teach them how to drill into the safe, whereupon Detective Babitch starts to keep a close eye on them.
 Then two maiden aunts with a maid named Carmela move into the long-vacant apartment, and so Leon and Basil pretend to accost Carmela while Pero comes to her "rescue" to secure a date in the hope of stealing her keys.
 Meanwhile, in prison, when a guard drops dead, Cosimo uses his uniform to escape.
 Cosimo confronts Pero and the others, who try to convince him that they can split the take equally, but he hits Rosalind for betraying him and threatens to kill anyone who tries to pull off “his” Bellini.